IB Maths IA: 60 Examples and Guidance

 To achieve a high score, students should start by choosing a topic that interests them and that they can explore in depth.
 They should also take the time to plan and organize their report, making sure to include a clear introduction, a thorough development, and a thoughtful conclusion.
 The introduction in particular should demonstrate students’ genuine personal engagement with the topics.

-Students should pay attention to the formal presentation and mathematical communication, making sure to use proper mathematical notation, correct grammar and spelling, and appropriate use of headings and subheadings.
+"One important aspect that students ignore is that they should pay attention to the formal presentation and mathematical communication, making sure to use proper mathematical notation, correct grammar and spelling, and appropriate use of headings and subheadings."

 Finally, students should make sure to engage with the problem and reflect on their own learning, and also make connections between different mathematical concepts and techniques.
 If they feel difficulty in these, then taking the help of an IB tutor can prove to be quite beneficial.